 It happens to the best of the best, from catching a glimpse of something for the first time or hearing a piece of music being played in front of you when previously…you’ve only heard on YouTube.
-It usually starts out with a basic sniffle, then a wiping of your right eye (never your left – go figure) and then when you least expect it…your full on emotional.
+It usually starts out with a basic sniffle, then a wiping of your right eye (never your left – go figure) and then when you least expect it…you’re full on emotional.

 This isn’t a bad thing AT ALL!
 There’s a huge amount of planning that goes into a vacation and when you’re in the middle of something that’s bringing together all the senses at the perfect time…you’re going to feel it.